nasa-jpl/ION-DTN/gh-pages/docs/ION-Deployment-Guide.md

 #### Allocating Working Memory

-When ION stores a bundle, it typically holds part of the bundle part in memory (heap) as determined by the maxheap parameter in bprc.
-The default value is about 650 bytes.
+When ION stores a bundle, it typically holds part of the bundle part in memory (heap) as determined by the heapmax parameter in bprc.
+The default value is about 560 bytes.
 The rest of the payload is placed into file reference.
 Also a bundle, before transmission, kept its header and extensions inside a data structure for quick look up and manipulations;
 the bundle is serialized into a chunk of octet according to the standard